 Here are examples of the patina options:

 26 Inches High x 13 Inches Wide x 11 Inches Deep

-Several marble copies of this bust of Hamilton exist in museums today.
+Several marble copies of this life-size bust of Hamilton exist in museums today.
 Many artists also based later portraits of Hamilton on this bust, which was considered to be the best likeness of him.
 Jefferson placed a bust at his home at Monticello opposite a larger bust of himself, also by Ceracchi.
 This juxtaposition confirmed the rivalry between the two.
 Hamilton is shown wearing a Roman toga, a popular portraiture style in the late 18th century.

 One of the Founding Fathers of America, Alexander Hamilton was born out of wedlock in the British West Indies in 1757.
 He came to America at the age of 16 to study, and shortly after entered Kings College (what is now Columbia University).
 Hamilton became interested in the political atmosphere and favored the Patriot cause, writing his first article on the subject in 1774.
 He left Kings College to aid the Patriots, joining the military in 1775, and he was later promoted to lieutenant colonel of the Continental Army in 1777.
 Impressed with Hamilton, General George Washington made him his personal adviser.
 A few years later Hamilton married Elizabeth Schuyler, the daughter of Philip Schuyler who was a landholder in New York and a military officer.
 They would have eight children.